OpenTimelineIO/raven/README.md

       - Is there an equivalent to `ImGui_ImplGlfw_WaitForEvent()` that works with SDL2 + Emscripten?
   - Easily downloadable pre-built binaries
 - JSON Inspector:
-  - Edit JSON to replace selected object?
-    - This would let you explore & understand how changes affect the composition
   - When loading a very large OTIO, the JSON inspector can double the load time (full feature film ~45 seconds)
 - Multiple selection, copy, paste, undo, redo
 - Various operations from `otiotool`